-On April 14, 2008, the SEC approved the amendment of the Parent Company's Articles of Incorporation changing its primary purpose to include promoting, operating, managing, holding, acquiring or investing in corporations or entities that are engaged in mining activities or mining-related activities.
-The Parent Company further expanded its primary purpose by including investing in real estate development and energy.
-The amended Articles of Incorporation was approved by the SEC on March 18, 2010.
+The Parent Company is engaged in promoting, operating, managing, holding, acquiring or investing in corporations or entities that are engaged in mining activities or mining-related activities.
+The Parent Company is also engaged in investing in real estate development and energy.